GiorgiTabatadzee/harvard-cs50ai-coursework/week-0/degrees/README.md

-Background
+Six Degrees of Separation: Kevin Bacon

-According to the Six Degrees of Kevin Bacon game, anyone in the Hollywood film industry can be connected to Kevin Bacon within six steps, where each step consists of finding a film that two actors both starred in.
+This project explores the "Six Degrees of Kevin Bacon" concept, which suggests that any actor in Hollywood can be connected to Kevin Bacon within six steps.
+Each step consists of finding a movie that two actors both starred in.

-In this problem, we’re interested in finding the shortest path between any two actors by choosing a sequence of movies that connects them.
-For example, the shortest path between Jennifer Lawrence and Tom Hanks is 2: Jennifer Lawrence is connected to Kevin Bacon by both starring in “X-Men: First Class,” and Kevin Bacon is connected to Tom Hanks by both starring in “Apollo 13.”
+The goal of this program is to find the shortest path between any two actors by identifying a sequence of movies that connects them.
+For example, the shortest path between Jennifer Lawrence and Tom Hanks is 2: Jennifer Lawrence is connected to Kevin Bacon through X-Men: First Class, and Kevin Bacon is connected to Tom Hanks through Apollo 13.

-We can frame this as a search problem: our states are people.
-Our actions are movies, which take us from one actor to another (it’s true that a movie could take us to multiple different actors, but that’s okay for this problem).
-Our initial state and goal state are defined by the two people we’re trying to connect.
-By using breadth-first search, we can find the shortest path from one actor to another.

-Getting Started
-Download the distribution code from https://cdn.cs50.net/ai/2023/x/projects/0/degrees.zip and unzip it.
-Understanding
-The distribution code contains two sets of CSV data files: one set in the large directory and one set in the small directory.
-Each contains files with the same names, and the same structure, but small is a much smaller dataset for ease of testing and experimentation.

-Each dataset consists of three CSV files.
-A CSV file, if unfamiliar, is just a way of organizing data in a text-based format: each row corresponds to one data entry, with commas in the row separating the values for that entry.
+The problem is framed as a search problem, where each actor is a state and the movies act as actions that move from one actor to another.
+Using breadth-first search, the program can compute the shortest path between two actors efficiently.

+Dataset

+The project includes two datasets: small and large.
+Each dataset contains three CSV files:

-Open up small/people.csv.
-You’ll see that each person has a unique id, corresponding with their id in IMDb’s database.
-They also have a name, and a birth year.
+people.csv: Lists each person with a unique ID, name, and birth year.

-Next, open up small/movies.csv.
-You’ll see here that each movie also has a unique id, in addition to a title and the year in which the movie was released.
+movies.csv: Lists each movie with a unique ID, title, and release year.

-Now, open up small/stars.csv.
-This file establishes a relationship between the people in people.csv and the movies in movies.csv.
-Each row is a pair of a person_id value and movie_id value.
-The first row (ignoring the header), for example, states that the person with id 102 starred in the movie with id 104257.
-Checking that against people.csv and movies.csv, you’ll find that this line is saying that Kevin Bacon starred in the movie “A Few Good Men.”
+stars.csv: Establishes the relationship between people and movies.
+Each row contains a person_id and movie_id, indicating that the person starred in that movie.

-Next, take a look at degrees.py.
-At the top, several data structures are defined to store information from the CSV files.
-The names dictionary is a way to look up a person by their name: it maps names to a set of corresponding ids (because it’s possible that multiple actors have the same name).
-The people dictionary maps each person’s id to another dictionary with values for the person’s name, birth year, and the set of all the movies they have starred in.
-And the movies dictionary maps each movie’s id to another dictionary with values for that movie’s title, release year, and the set of all the movie’s stars.
-The load_data function loads data from the CSV files into these data structures.

-The main function in this program first loads data into memory (the directory from which the data is loaded can be specified by a command-line argument).
-Then, the function prompts the user to type in two names.
-The person_id_for_name function retrieves the id for any person (and handles prompting the user to clarify, in the event that multiple people have the same name).
-The function then calls the shortest_path function to compute the shortest path between the two people, and prints out the path.

-The shortest_path function, however, is left unimplemented.
-That’s where you come in!
+For example, in the small dataset, Kevin Bacon appears in stars.csv as starring in A Few Good Men.

+Program Structure

+The names dictionary maps actor names to their IDs, handling cases where multiple actors share the same name.

+The people dictionary maps each person’s ID to their name, birth year, and the set of movies they have starred in.

+The movies dictionary maps each movie’s ID to its title, year, and the set of actors who starred in it.

+The load_data function loads this information from the CSV files into memory.

+The program’s main function loads the data, prompts the user to enter two actor names, resolves their IDs using person_id_for_name, and then calls shortest_path to find the shortest connection between them.
+The resulting path is printed, showing which actors starred together in which movies.

+The shortest_path function implements the core search algorithm and is responsible for returning the shortest sequence of (movie, actor) pairs connecting the source actor to the target.